-- by seeking to avoid exposure to countries considered to be oppressive regimes.
+- By seeking exposure to green bonds. - By seeking to avoid exposure to countries considered to be oppressive regimes.

 In addition to the above, Candriam's ESG research methodology is an integral part of the investment process.
 Finally, the sub-fund seeks to invest a minimum proportion of its assets in sustainable investments